Deepal L06: Overview

 The L06 slots under the SL03 and L07 in Deepal's lineup.
 Just like the SL03, the L06 is available in both battery electric and range extended forms.
-Pre-sales began on October 31st, 2025.
+Pre-sales began on October 31, 2025.

-It is similar to the Tesla Model 3 in terms of dimensions.
-The L06 is 110mm longer, 56mm wider, 37mm taller, and has a 30mm longer wheelbase.

 Design and features

-All trims will come equipped with a 3-nanometer automotive-grade cockpit chip, making the L06 the first production car to do so.
+All trims will come equipped with a 3-nanometer automotive-grade cockpit chip, making the L06 the first production car to do so, the Tianji Cabin S1 Ultra.
 Every trim will also come standard with LiDAR sensors.
 A closed-off grille and split headlights are both present.
 The L06 uses a coupe-like profile.
 The L06 debuts a new headlight design, using "blooming petal" style headlights.
-The interior adopts a T-shaped layout, uses a 50-inch AR-HUD, and has a large central touchscreen of unknown size.
+The interior adopts a T-shaped layout, uses a 50-inch AR-HUD, and has a large 15.6-inch central touchscreen.

+The L06 is equipped with Magneride suspension, which Deepal claims is the first Chinese-designed vehicle to do so.

 Powertrain

-Electric models receive a 268 hp motor, paired with a 56.12 kWh or 68.82 kWh battery, both of which are made of lithium iron phosphate.
-EV models with the 56.12 kWh battery get a range of 560 km and models with the 68.82 kWh battery get a range of 670 km.
-Extended range models use a 235 hp motor with a 28.39 kWh battery (also made of lithium iron phosphate) that provides an all-electric range of 112 mi.
-The EREV version uses a 1.5-liter naturally aspirated inline 4 engine producing 97 hp as a generator.
-The specific engine used is unknown.
+Electric models receive a 268 hp motor, paired with a 56.12 kWh or 68.82 kWh battery, both of which use a lithium iron phosphate chemistry.
+EV models with the 56.12 kWh battery get a CLTC range of 560 km and models with the 68.82 kWh battery get a range of 670 km.
+Extended range models use a 235 hp motor with a 28.39 kWh battery (also lithium iron phosphate) that provides an all-electric range of 112 mi.
+The EREV version uses a 1.5-liter naturally aspirated inline-four engine outputting 97 hp as a generator.

-The total range for the extended range model is currently unknown.